jht1493/ICM-2020-Code/weeks/01_intro.md

 - added function create_ui and function update_ui
 - uses code from previous sketch to display mouse location and canvas color

-## p5js schematic
+### Try

+- add or change shapes drawn in function draw_shapes

+- add other buttons to draw other shapes

+## What have you learn?

-- Draw your own schematic of p5js
+- draw your own schematic of p5js - illustrate what you've learned so far
 - [my p5js schematic]()

+## What's next?

+- wouldn't it be cool if we could animate our drawing?
+- or create patterns with our shapes?
+- next up animation and variables!

-## functions createButton, createSpan, select
+## DOM functions `createButton`, `createSpan`, `select`

-- ok to skip this section
-- functions `createButton`, `createSpan`, and `select` create DOM elements
+- curious about functions `createButton`, `createSpan`, `select`?
+- (ok to skip this section)
+- these are DOM functions.
-- DOM means Document Object Model - how the browser refers to visual elements on the page.
+- DOM means Document Object Model - how the browser refers to visual elements on the page
+- functions `createButton`, `createSpan`, and `select` manage DOM elements
 - function `createButton` creates a button element on the page
-- function `createSpan` creates span of text, spans are layed out on a line.
+- function `createSpan` creates span containter for text, spans are layed out on a line
 - function `select` is used to referred to an element by it's id
 - elements may be assigned an id which is later used to reference them
 - an id is descriptive text you make up